World Football Elo Ratings: Calculation principles

 "Points Change" is rounded to the nearest integer before updating the team rating.

 Status of match

 The status of the match is incorporated by the use of a weight constant.
 The constant reflects the importance of a match, which, in turn, is determined entirely by which tournament the match is in; the weight constant for each major tournament is:

-The FIFA adaptation of the Elo rating features 8 weights, with the knockout stages in the World Cup weighing 12 times more than some friendly matches.
+The FIFA adaptation of the Elo rating features 8 weights, with the last knockout stages in the World Cup weighing 12 times more than some friendly matches.

 Number of goals

 The number of goals is taken into account by use of a goal difference index.